 In this paper we use lightcones introduced in Henriques et al. (2012), to which we add structural properties, and a set of new lightcones pointed at specific objects.
-These lightcones are built using a version of the Mock Map Facility (MoMaF) code of Blaizot et al. (2005).
-The lightcone technique has been described in detail in the original paper (also see, e.g., Kitzbichler & White 2007; Guo & White 2009; Overzier et al. 2009; Henriques et al. 2012).
-Because of its importance to the MRObs, here we give a short review of the technique, and describe a use of MoMaF that allows us to create lightcones aimed at specific objects of interest in the simulations and which is specially developed for the MRObs.
+These lightcones were built using a version of the Mock Map Facility (MoMaF) code of

+Blaizot et al. (2005).
+Because of its importance to the MRObs, here we give a short review of the technique, and describe a use of Mo-MaF that allows us to create lightcones aimed at specific objects of interest in the simulations and which is specially developed for the MRObs.

-2.4.1 Review of lightcone methods
+2.4.1 Summary of our lightcone method

 The MR predicts the detailed properties of the dark matter and the galaxies it contains for a closely spaced set of snapshots that are sufficient to compare with observations from z = 0 to the highest redshifts currently observed.
 In principle the simulations box probes a sufficiently large volume to construct large pencil beam surveys.
 For example, the total simulations volume of $(500 \ h^{-1} \ \text{Mpc})^3$ is equivalent to that probed in a pencil beam survey out to z = 10 and measuring 4 square degrees on the sky.
-On the other hand, the comoving distance to z = 10 of \sim 7,000 h^{-1} Mpc is much larger than the side of the simulations box of 500 h^{-1} Mpc (900 h^{-1} Mpc when taking the diagonal through the box).
+On the other hand, the co-moving distance to z = 10 of ~7,000 h^{-1} Mpc is much larger than the side of the simulations box of 500 h^{-1} Mpc (900 h^{-1} Mpc when taking the diagonal through the box).

-Blaizot et al. (2005) solved this problem by 'replicating' the simulations box along an artificial observer's line of sight until the maximum comoving distance desired is reached, and then extracting a conical pencil beam out of the enlarged volume.
-They explain that care must be taken to avoid "perspective effects" caused by replication of the same part of the universe in certain directions.
-Whereas Blaizot et al. (2005) solve this by adding random rotations and translations of the boxes, thereby introducing discontinuities in the galaxy distribution, Kitzbichler & White (2007) showed that for certain orientations of the lightcones through the MR box and for a small enough opening angle of the cone, the lightcone can be constructed without passing through any region of the simulations twice (or at least ensuring that copies are widely separated in redshift if replication occurs).
-It is the latter method that we use for all pencil-beam light cones in the MRObs.
+Blaizot et al. (2005) suggested 'replicating' the simulations box along an artificial observer's line of sight until the maximum co-moving distance desired is reached, and then extracting a conical pencil beam out of the enlarged volume.
+They explain that care must be taken to avoid 'perspective effects' caused by replication of the same part of the universe in certain directions.
+Whereas Blaizot et al. (2005) solve this by adding random rotations and translations of the boxes, thereby introducing discontinuities in the galaxy distribution, Kitzbichler & White (2007) showed that for certain orientations of the lightcones through the MR box and for a small enough opening angle of the cone, the lightcone can be constructed without passing through any region of the simulations twice (or at least ensuring that copies are widely separated in red-